Council tax is paid to your local district, borough or city council. Many allow you to pay your bill or view your account details online.

-This year councils with responsibility for providing adult care services were for the first time given Government permission to raise council tax by up to 3% in addition to the maximum 2% ordinarily permitted.
+Councils with responsibility for providing adult care services were again given government permission to raise council tax by up to 2% in addition to the maximum 3% permitted for 2023 to 2024.

-The offer is the option of an adult social care authority being able to charge an additional 'precept' on its council tax for financial years form the financial year beginning in 2016 without holding a referendum, to assist the authority in meeting expenditure on adult social care.
-Subject to the annual approval of the House of Commons, the Secretary of State intends to offer the option of charging this 'precept' at an appropriate level in each financial year up to and including the financial year 2019 to 2020.
+The offer is the option of an adult social care authority being able to charge an additional 'precept' on its council tax for financial years from the financial year beginning in 2016 without holding a referendum, to assist the authority in meeting expenditure on adult social care.
+Subject to the annual approval of the House of Commons, the Secretary of State intends to offer the option of charging this precept at an appropriate level each financial year up to and including the financial year 2023 to 2024.

-Our agreed 3.99% increase in council tax in 2017 to 2018 means an increase of £36.16 a year - or 70p a week - for a Band B property.
-Most homes in Derbyshire are Band A or B. The 3.99% includes 2% to support the delivery of adult social care duties and responsibilities in 2017 to 2018, equivalent to the following:
+Our agreed 3.75% increase in council tax in 2023 to 2024 means an increase of £41.55 a year - or 80p a week - for a band B property.
+Most homes in Derbyshire are band A or B. There is a 1.25% increase to support the delivery of adult social care duties and responsibilities - and a 2.5% increase in council tax to support general spending.

-Council tax bands including amount attributable to adult social care precept
+Table showing council tax bands including the amount attributable to adult social care precept

 - voluntary and community groups that provide the most benefit in helping older and vulnerable people to live safely and well in their own homes without relying on social care services